 The dimensions are 38x20mm, with a subtle curvature and rounded edges.
 Looks great!
 (More about the production will follow, about carpenter Henrik, and his own selectively harvested forest, saw, and planer - it's a wonderful chapter in itself...!)

 I want to keep as many of the natural aspects as possible, like healthy branches, colour variations, etc. It adds even more life to the expression, and it maximizes the use of what the forest provides.

 Here, we put un hard wax as a surface protection.
 It provides a natural, durable surface that is easy to maintain.
 Hard waxed massive wood can last 'forever', even in high-wear locations like schools and other public interiors.

 All waxed and ready to go!

-Please provide your address.
-Also if you have questions, feedback, and orders you reach us at firstname.lastname@example.org
+Do you need samples?
+Please provide your address and a very short description of the project that you have in mind.
+Also if you have questions, feedback, and orders you reach us at email@example.com

 Almost all timber in Sweden comes from industrial forestry where all trees are the same age, same species (monoculture), and are clear-cut all at once.
 This forestry is optimized to provide a lot of raw material for paper, simply because the forest industry also owns the paper mills, and very little of the harvested volume becomes usable timber for building houses and furniture.